-- Internet access free of charge to all published articles.
+- Internet access to published articles free of charge;

-- Exploitation of the full potential of electronic media: colour illustrations and supplementary material (large data sets, movies and animated visualisation, etc.) at no extra charge, efficient linkage of related information, etc.
+- utilization of the full potential of electronic media: colour illustrations and supplementary material (large data sets, films and animated visualization, etc.) at no extra charge, efficient linkage of related information, etc.

-- Papers are published under the Creative Commons Attribution 3.0 License (allows electronic and paper copies).
+- publication under the Creative Commons Attribution 3.0 License (enabling electronic and paper copies);

-- Publication of top quality revised papers emerging from an innovative two-stage publication process with Public Peer-Review & Interactive Public Discussion involving ESDD.
+- publication of top-quality revised papers stemming from an innovative two-stage publication process with Interactive Public Peer ReviewTM involving ESDD.

 Earth System Dynamics Discussions (ESDD):

-- Efficient access review involving technical corrections but no further revision before acceptance/rejection; for details see Review Process.
+- efficient access review involving technical corrections but no further revision before acceptance/rejection (for details see interactive review process);

-- Interactive Public Discussion: immediate non-peer-reviewed publication of Referee Comments (anonymous or attributed), Author Comments (on behalf of all authors), and Short Comments by any registered member of the scientific community (attributed) alongside the discussion paper; for details see Interactive Public Discussion.
+- interactive public discussion: immediate non-peer-reviewed publication of referee comments (anonymous or attributed), author comments (on behalf of all authors), and short comments by any registered member of the scientific community (attributed) alongside the discussion paper (for details see types of interactive comments);

-General aspects concerning the role of authors, editors and referees are summarized under General Obligations for Authors, General Obligations for Editors and General Obligations for Referees.
+General aspects concerning the role of authors, editors, and referees are summarized under general obligations for authors

-Copernicus Publications reserves the right to replace a PDF file if purely technical corrections are necessary (e.g. corrupt file or incorrect bibliographical entry).
-Under no circumstances will there be any change of the contents.
+Copernicus Publications reserves the right to replace a *.pdf file if purely technical corrections are necessary (e.g. corrupt file or incorrect bibliographical entry).
+Under no circumstances will there be any change of the content.